dale-forrister/UT_Metabolomics_Pipeline/README.md

 1. Request a POD account [here](https://rctf-account-request.icmb.utexas.edu/).
 You can also learn more about POD resources [here](https://cloud.wikis.utexas.edu/wiki/spaces/RCTFusers/pages/31976153/POD+Accounts).

-Note: Access to this website is only available from the UT campus network (excluding Dell Medical School) or using the <a href="[https://rctf-account-request.icmb.utexas.edu/](https://utexas.atlassian.net/wiki/spaces/RCTFusers/pages/31976900/FAQ#FAQ-HowtosetuptheUTVPNservice">UT VPN service</a>.
+Note: Access to this website is only available from the UT campus network (excluding Dell Medical School) or using the [UT VPN service](https://rctf-account-request.icmb.utexas.edu/](https://utexas.atlassian.net/wiki/spaces/RCTFusers/pages/31976900/FAQ#FAQ-HowtosetuptheUTVPNservice).

 2. In the "Affiliation" field, select "Sedio_Brian".
 Please note that it may take 1-2 days for your account to be activated for SSH access to the computing clusters.